aspose-tex/Aspose.TeX-API-References/english/python-net/aspose.tex.io/namedstream/_index.md

 ## NamedStream class

-Combines a stream of a random nature with a name.
+Associates a stream of a random nature with a name.